ssigurdsson/Netcode-Visualization-Tool/README.md

 ### Platforms

-The game is tested on Windows, although other Platforms should be supported.
+The game is tested on Windows 10, although other Platforms should be supported.

 ### How to run